What are the relevant government entities relating to immigration in your jurisdiction?

 TFWP specific obligations

-As discussed, the TFWP is concentrated around the Canadian labour market and ensuring that the approval to fill the position with a temporary foreign worker results in a positive or neutral impact on the Canadian labour market.
+As discussed, the TFWP is concentrated around the Canadian labour market and ensuring that the approval to fill the position with a temporary foreign worker result in a positive or neutral impact on the Canadian labour market.
 Consequently, employers that applied for and obtained a positive LMIA application must:

-- retain all documents used to support the application for a minimum of six years beginning on the foreign worker’s first day of work;
+- retain all documents used to support the application for a minimum of six years beginning on the foreign worker’s first day of work.

 - fulfill the commitments made in the LMIA application, decision, and Annex, as agreed, such as: